|

 (c) full-scale relief work in the Turkish quake area gets under way

-(d) temporary housing compounds would be provided for homeless earthquake survivors
+(d) temporary housing compounds would be provided for homeless earthquake

 TOP